tamirscherf/Rat_features_extraction/README.md

 <p align="center"><img src="https://github.com/tamirscherf/Rat_features_extraction/blob/master/visualization/Grooming_behavior.png" width = "300" height = "300">

-**I implemented a function that uses two networks in order to overcome this problem.**
+#### Identifying the difficultes frames
-In order to keep the lower execution time of the net working on 50X50 input images, for most of the frames, I implemented a function that can detect those parts where the 50X50 net fails, and used a 100X100 net only for predicting those “hard” parts.
-This function based on the variance of the first derivative of the 50x50 net predictions.
+**Using a threshold over the variance of the first derivative of the 50x50 net predictions, I can identify the frames where the 50X50 net fails.
+I use the 100x100 net to predict those frames and combine the results into one vector of predictions.**

 ![](visualization/Predicting_using_two_nets.png)

 The graph above shows the predictions of the networks over continuous frames.
 In blue are the predictions of the MainNet(faster net with 50X50 input), in purple the predictions of the HardNet(slower net with 100x100 input) and in yellow their combination.
 The HardNet and the combination values were added 80° and 40° respectively for each prediction in order to separate between the graphs.
 The graph also includes the variance of the first derivative over 100 frames of the MainNet and a threshold for this parameter.
 This parameter indicates on frames where the MainNet performs badly on, parts where the predictions are not continuous, like in frames 3.15 to 3.25.
 One can notice that the HardNet performs well on those parts, and therefore the use of both give better results.
 Important to mention that during inference time HardNet is predicting only those hard parts and not all frames.